Computation of the Lambda function for a finite Galois extension: Computation of where is a finite local Galois group

 \begin{rem} If $S$ is cyclic of order $2^n\ge 8$, then we have two formulas:\\ $\lambda_{1}^{G}=W(\alpha)$ as obtained in Theorem \ref{Theorem 4.3}(2), and $\lambda_{1}^{G}=W(\alpha)^{\pm 1}$ in Corollary \ref{Lemma 3.10}.
 So we observe that for $|S|=2^n\ge 8$ and $|H|\equiv -1\pmod{4}$ the value of $W(\alpha)$ must be a sign for $p\ne 2$.

 In {\bf Case 3} of Theorem \ref{Theorem 4.3} we notice that $\Delta_{1}^{G}\equiv 1$, hence $\lambda_{1}^{G}=c_{1}^{G}$.
-We know also that this Deligne's constant $c_{1}^{G}$ takes values $\pm 1$ (cf. Proposition \ref{Proposition 3.1.1.1}(v)).
-Moreover we also notice that the Deligne's constant of a representation is independent of the choice of the additive character.
-Therefore in Case 3 of Theorem \ref{Theorem 4.3}, $\lambda_{1}^{G}=c_{1}^{G}\in\{\pm 1\}$ will {\bf not} depend on the choice of the additive character.
-Since in Case 3 the computation of $\lambda_{1}^{G}$ does not depend on the choice of the additive characters, hence we call this case as {\bf invariant case}.
+We know also that this Deligne's constant $c_{1}^{G}$ takes values $\pm 1$ (cf. Proposition 2(v) on p.
+119 of \cite{JT1}).
+Moreover, we also notice that the Deligne's constant of a representation is independent of the choice of the additive character.
+Therefore, in Case 3 of Theorem \ref{Theorem 4.3}, $\lambda_{1}^{G}=c_{1}^{G}\in\{\pm 1\}$ will {\bf not} depend on the choice of the additive character.
+Since in Case 3 the computation of $\lambda_{1}^{G}$ does not depend on the choice of the additive character, we call this case the {\bf invariant case}.

-Furthermore, Bruno Kahn in his second paper (cf. \cite{BK}) deals with $s_2(r_G)$, where $r_G$ is a regular representation of $G$ in the invariant case.
+Furthermore, in \cite{BK2}, Bruno Kahn deals with $s_2(r_G)$, where $r_G$ is a regular representation of $G$ in the invariant case.
 For metacyclic $S$ of order $\ge 4$, we have the presentation